mapbender/mapbender-documentation/en/bundles/Mapbender/WmsBundle/elements/wms_loader.rst

 .. image:: ../../../../../figures/wms_loader_configuration.png
      :scale: 80

 You need a button to show this element.
-See :ref:`button` for inherited configuration options.
+See :ref:`button_en` for inherited configuration options.

 YAML-Definition: